-The 2010 Bonds are offered when, as and if issued and received by the Underwriters thereof, subject to prior sale, to withdrawal or modification of the offer without notice, and to the unqualified approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
-Certain legal matters related to the 2010 Bonds will be passed upon for the Corporation by its General Counsel.
-Certain legal matters related to the 2010 Bonds will be passed upon for the Underwriters by their Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York.
-It is expected that the 2010 Bonds will be available for delivery in New York, New York on or about December 22, 2010.
+The issuance of the 2010 Series L-2-B Bonds was subject to the approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation ("Bond Counsel").
+The 2011 Bonds are offered when, as and if issued and received by the Placement Agents thereof, subject to prior sale, to withdrawal or modification of the offer without notice, and to the unqualified approval of legality by Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Corporation.
+Certain legal matters related to the 2010/2011 Bonds will be passed upon for the Corporation by its General Counsel.
+Certain legal matters related to the 2010/2011 Bonds will be passed upon for the Placement Agents and the Remarketing Agents by their Counsel, Orrick, Herrington & Sutcliffe LLP, New York, New York, It is expected that the 2011 Bonds will be available for delivery in New York, New York upon remarketing on or about June 29, 2011.
+It is expected that the 2010 Series L-2-B Bonds will be available for delivery in New York, New York upon remarketing on or about June 29, 2011.